CaptWake/CaptWake.github.io/source/_posts/2023-08-24-Function optimizations.md

 	params = params - learning_rate * params_grad
 ```

-Okay, now you might ask how we can efficiently compute the gradient for each each parameter, since the number of trainable parameters for some of the most used models like BERT have millions of parameters to optimize, and even bigger models like GPT-3 have billions of parameters!.
+Okay, now you might ask how we can efficiently compute the gradient for each parameter, since the number of trainable parameters for some of the most used language models like BERT have millions of parameters to optimize, and even bigger models like GPT-3 have billions of parameters!.
 To answer this question, we use a technique called backward mode differentiation (I will probably explain this in the next post of this machine learning series), the basic idea is to use the chain rule to compute the gradients with efficient matrix product multiplication.

 {% message color:warning title:Warning icon:"fa-solid fa-triangle-exclamation"%}
-An attentive reader might also notice that the gradients are computed using all the data, which could be memory expensive if we have a lot of data.
+A careful reader might also notice that the gradients are computed using all the data, which could be memory expensive if we have a lot of data.
 {% endmessage %}

 ## SGD